Central Province (Solomon Islands)

 The Central Province is one of the provinces of Solomon Islands, covering the Russell Islands, Nggela Islands (Florida Islands) and Savo Island.
 Its area comprises 615 km2 and had a population of 26,051 as of 2009, rising to 30,326 as of 2019.
 The provincial capital is Tulagi.

 World War II

 The Battle of Tulagi and Gavutu–Tanambogo was a land battle of the Pacific campaign of World War II, between the forces of the Imperial Japanese Navy and Allied (mainly United States Marine Corps) ground forces.
 It took place 7–9 August 1942 on the Solomon Islands, during the initial Allied landings in the Guadalcanal campaign.

 Administrative divisions

-Central Province is sub-divided into the following wards (with populations at the 2009 Census):
+Central Province is sub-divided into the following constituencies (or electoral districts), which are further sub-divided into wards (with populations at the 2009 and 2019 Censuses respectively):